 Vilnius Startup City Guide reposted from http://magazine.startus.cc/vilnius-startup-city-guide/

-Vilnius, the capital of Lithuania, is a business friendly city not only for young entrepreneurs and skilled professionals but is also trusted by such high calibre companies as IBM, Barclays, Western Union, AIG, Nasdaq, Thermo Fisher Scientific and many others.
+Vilnius, the capital of Lithuania, is a business friendly city not only for young entrepreneurs and skilled professionals for small start up like YEAH Local but is also trusted by such high calibre companies as IBM, Barclays, Western Union, AIG, Nasdaq, Thermo Fisher Scientific and many others.
 This city, full of young people, ambition, energy, skill, and talent, equipped with Europe’s fastest internet connection and rapidly growing startup ecosystem, is the place to be for any startup.

 With several high volume A and B series investments into young startups Vinted, Trafi and YPlan during the latest years, the startups ecosystem is finally maturing in Lithuania.
 Additionally, one of the largest startup and gamedev centers in the Baltics will be opened in 2016 next to the historic old town of Vilnius.
 Vilnius Tech Park will fill 8,000 sq.m. with startup offices, co-working spaces, cafeterias, hostel and recreational areas.
 Come and see for yourself!
 Having in mind that Vilnius has been named the lowest cost European city break destination by Independent, it should not burn a hole in your pocket.

 - Jacob Laukaitis, co-founder of ChameleonJohn.com: “There are plenty of advantages.
 For us the best part was that we could hire talented employees for a fraction of the price compared to the big startup hubs.
 All of our employees speak fluent English, are committed to their work and complete their tasks on time.
 What’s more, we can afford to rent an office in the fanciest district in Vilnius with a remarkable view.
 That really helps!”